1966bc/Biovarase/README.md

 **2018-11-23**

-Change the redrew mechanism, now Biovarase doesn't rebuild graph when you select a batch, but update only the data.
+Change the redrew mechanism, now Biovarase doesn't rebuild graph from scratch when you select a batch, but update only the data.

-I've Look here [Chapman Siu](https://gist.github.com/1966bc/824372b59c03425d02d816f1f02f8685) to learn how do it
+I've Look here [Chapman Siu](https://gist.github.com/1966bc/824372b59c03425d02d816f1f02f8685) to learn how do it.

+On Quick Data Analisys add column with Westgard valutation.

+Some minor refactoring on main.py code.

+We deserve an updating to version 2.8. ;)

 **2018-11-18**

-Change format to align text in the listbox, remember to use a font such font='TkFixedFont' align date and result on graph, did anyone notice this?
+Change format to align text in the listbox, remember to use a font such font='TkFixedFont'.

+Align date and result on graph, did anyone notice this?

 **2018-09-23**